*FOR INTERNAL USE ONLY – NOT TO BE CIRCULATED WITH ANYONE OUTSIDE OF ESC UNITED*

 How to share your article on social media

-ESCUnited uses the Jetpack plugin to share our new content directly to our Twitter timeline and Facebook page.
-The plugin is rather simple to use, and can be completed before, during, or after you start to write your new article or editorial.
-NOTE: If you accidentally publish the article without using the plugin, please contact Connor or Sean with the desired caption to get the post removed and replaced.
+ESCUnited uses the XPoster and Blog2Social plugin to share our new content directly to our Twitter timeline and Facebook page.
+The plugins are rather simple to use and you can follow along below to use them.
+NOTE: If you accidentally publish the article without using the plugins, please contact Connor or Sean with the desired caption to get the post removed and replaced.

 Remember – try to capture the readers’ imagination when creating the caption for social media – you know how easy it is to scroll past something on Twitter or Facebook!
 We don’t do clickbait, but try to be more imaginative than a statement, for example “Melodifestivalen participants announced” is not as enticing as “Sweden releases the star-studded line-up for Melodifestivalen 2022, and there are some very familiar faces…”